Shotbylu/Llama-3.1-Chatbot/README.md

 * Python 3.8
 * Ngrok for Tunneling (For Local Laptop Development Environment)
 * Hugging Face API token
-* MessengerX.io API Token - Follow the instructions below to get your token

   * It should look something like this:
 ![bot_setup](https://github.com/user-attachments/assets/39b3e863-d9ff-44a7-bd20-8646708a571c)
 * Click on `Save`.
 It will redirect you to your dashboard.